SeniorServiceAmerica/redis_pipeline/README.md

 # RedisPipeline

 Creates a connection and a queue for pipelining commands to a redis server.
+Uses redis-rb.
 Intended for mass inserting of data.

 ## Installation